Sumsets with a minimum number of distinct terms: Introduction

-For a non-empty $k$-element set $A$ of $G$ and a positive integer $h$, let $hA$ be the set of elements of $G$ that can be written as a sum of $h$ elements of $A$ and $h\hat{}A$ be the set of elements of $G$ that can be written as a sum of $h$ distinct elements of $A$.
-The set $hA$ and $h\hat{}A$ are well known as the \textit{h-fold sumset} of $A$ and the \textit{h-fold restricted sumset} of $A$, respectively.
+For a non-empty subset $A$ of $G$ and a positive integer $h$, let $hA$ denote the set of elements of $G$ that can be written as a sum of $h$ elements of $A$, and $h\hat{}A$ denote the set of elements of $G$ that can be written as a sum of $h$ distinct elements of $A$.
+The sets $hA$ and $h\hat{}A$ are called sumsets and restricted sumsets, respectively.
+One of the important problems in additive combinatorics is to estimate the sumsets $hA$ and $h\hat{}A$ in terms of the size of $A$ and the integer $h$.
+Such problems are known as direct problems.
+Some of the early results in this direction are the Cauchy-Davenport theorem \cite{cauchy, dav35, dav47} and the Erd\H{o}s-Heilbronn conjecture (or Dias da Silva-Hamidoune theorem) \cite{SH94}.

-For a fixed positive integer $r$ at most $h$, we consider the set of elements of $G$ that can be written as a sum of $h$ elements of $A$ with at least $r$ distinct elements.